 This means, of course, that you only want the best on your team.

 The specifics that go within your content – keywords, statistics, etc. – can only take the story so far.
-You need skilled content writers to make these pieces interesting, so look for the following:
+You need a talented writer to make these pieces interesting.
+In your search for that great content writer, look for the following: